 Inducted in 2019

-He started out in television in 1969 as a stagehand with the ABC.
-Tony was a founder member of the COUNTDOWN Team with Molly Meldrum as its host and produced and directed many of the music shows during the 70’s and 80’s.
-He produced and directed VFL, football, motor racing, tennis, swimming, golf, basketball and gymnastics and in 1982 was the producer/director for the Brisbane Commonwealth Games.
-After 17 years with the ABC Tony resigned to take on the challenge of Freelance producing and directing.
+A sporting champion while attending the College, Tony was School Boy and Vic Amateur Champion in 1965.
+After graduating in 1966, Anthony began his career in television as a stagehand with the ABC in 1969.
+He was a founding member of the COUNTDOWN team, with Molly Meldrum as its host, and produced and directed many music shows during the 70s and 80s.
+Throughout his career, he produced and directed a wide range of sports broadcasts, including VFL, football, motor racing, tennis, swimming, golf, basketball, and gymnastics.
+In 1982, he served as the producer/director for the Brisbane Commonwealth Games.
+After 17 years with the ABC, Anthony resigned to take on the challenge of freelance producing and directing.

 Inducted in 2019

-Over the next 17 years he amassed over 5500 flying hours in Iroquois, Sea King, Gazelle and Seahawk helicopters making him one of the most experienced serving naval aviators.
-He flew on four Australian Naval Air Squadrons and spent time on exchange as an instructor pilot with the Royal Navy’s 705 Squadron.
-He commanded 805 Squadron in 2000-01 and the Fleet Air Arm in 2008-09.
-Dalton was promoted to Rear Admiral in 2012 to head the DMO’s Helicopter Systems Division, responsible for the acquisition, sustainment and disposal of all the ADF’s rotary-wing and tactical unmanned aerial system assets.
+Over a span of 17 years, Anthony gained an impressive flying experience accumulating over 5500 flying hours in Iroquois, Sea King, Gazelle and Seahawk helicopters.
+This valuable experience made him one of the most seasoned serving naval aviators.
+During his career, he flew on four Australian Naval Air Squadrons and also served as an instructor pilot with the Royal Navy’s 705 Squadron.
+Additionally, he was in command of 805 Squadron in 2000-01 and later went on to become the Fleet Air Arm commander in 2008-09.
+In 2012, Dalton was promoted to Rear Admiral and assumed the position of heading the DMO’s Helicopter Systems Division.
+This role made him responsible for the acquisition, sustainment, and disposal of all the ADF’s rotary-wing and tactical unmanned aerial system assets.

 Inducted in 2019

-He started at St Bede’s in 1986 before graduating with his VCE in 1991.
+Rolf started at St Bede’s in 1986 before graduating with his VCE in 1991.
 By combining the dictum of medicine to “prolong life and ease suffering” and the mantra of many engineers “to make it happen” the idea of the Heart Bus was born – bringing lifesaving medical care to outback Australia.
-Earlier this year, Heart of Australia received Federal Government funding of $12million to support 2 Heart buses and assist to provide a third service.
+Earlier this year, Heart of Australia received Federal Government funding of $ 12 million to support 2 Heart buses and assist in providing a third service.
 The mobile specialist’s clinics aim to deliver 930 clinic days a year, see up to 18,000 patients and service 25 communities each month across Queensland.

 Inducted in 2019

-Peter was awarded a National Health and Medical Research Council scholarship to perform a PhD at the Walter and Eliza Hall Institute.
-He has been a consultant Nephrologist at the Royal Melbourne His research interests include transplanting across immunological barriers, thrombotic microangiopathy and complement mediated disease.
-Dr Hughes has many medical publications and is an Associate Professor at Melbourne University.
+Peter was granted a National Health and Medical Research Council scholarship to pursue his PhD at the prestigious Walter and Eliza Hall Institute.
+He is an experienced consultant Nephrologist at the Royal Melbourne with a keen interest in research.
+His research areas of interest include transplanting across immunological barriers, thrombotic microangiopathy and complement-mediated disease.
+With a wealth of experience and knowledge, Dr. Hughes has authored numerous medical publications and is currently an esteemed Associate Professor at Melbourne University.

 Eugene Galekovic (Class of 1999)